ThinkDataEd/student/docs/unit1/section1.md

 sometimes be simplified with some basic statistics.

 ##<p style="background: black; color: white; text-align: center;">**Engagement**</p>
-The *Target Story* will introduce students to the idea that data are ubiquitous.
+The *Target Story* will introduce you to the idea that data are everywhere.
 The advent of computers has transformed the way data are collected, used, and analyzed.
 The *Target Story* video can be found at:
 [https://www.youtube.com/watch?v=XvSA-6BJkx4](https://www.youtube.com/watch?v=XvSA-6BJkx4 "https://www.youtube.com/watch?v=XvSA-6BJkx4")